Pickup trucks are the workhorses of the auto industry, which opens up plenty of jobs for pickup truck owners.

 One example of a company that offers this is Carvertise.

 If you’re interested in doing this, you’ll have to register with Carvertise, send copies of your license, answer a few questions, and if you’re qualified, wait for an advertiser to choose you for a campaign.
 If you’re chosen, you can get $300 to $1,500 per campaign.
 Note that a campaign can last for months.

 You can make money from home and it doesn't have to be challenging.
 Click here to see how.

 Common requirements for Carvertise and similar companies include a minimum of 30 miles/day of driving (so the ads can be seen by as many people as possible), clean driver’s history, 2008 or newer pickup trucks, and factory-finish paint job.

 Carvertise states that its average payout is $100/month for drivers, but those driving around high-traffic areas can earn more.

 In some cases, you can simply park at Carvertise-assigned spots to get an extra $30/hour.

 Driver payment will be sent at the beginning of each month through direct deposit.

 Make sure you double-check the company before signing any contract.

-In 2018, car wrap advertising scams exploded and many people were victimized (you can check out my post here for some tips on how to prevent getting duped).
+You can check out my post here for some tips on how to prevent getting duped.
+Long story short,

 4. Offer a Landscaping Service